Acid Iron Earths

 The Acid Iron Earths were a minor league baseball team based in Mobile, Alabama.
 In 1886, the uniquely named "Acid Iron Earths" played as members of the independent Gulf League, winning the league championship in the league's only season of play.
 The team played home games at Frascati Park, which contained the first professional baseball park in Mobile.
+The "Acid Iron Earths" team name corresponds to the eras locally produced "Acid Iron Earth" medicinal tonic.
+The team was owned by Charles Mohr, who had a patent on iron tablets, whose local company manufactured the Acid Iron Earth tonic.

 The Acid Iron Earths are believed to be the first professional team to travel to a foreign country, playing exhibition games in Cuba.

 History

 The "Acid Iron Earths" played in the 1886 season, based in Mobile, Alabama.
 The unique "Acid Iron Earths" team name corresponds to medicine and tonic that was being locally produced in the era, coming from the so named "Acid Iron Earth" in Alabama.
 The team was owned by Charles Mohr, who had a patent on iron tablets and his company manufactured the tonic named "Acid Iron Earth."
 The Acid Iron Earth Company was founded in April, 1886.
 The team was known to be the first professional team to travel to another country, playing exhibition games in Cuba.

 On April 7, 1886, the Gulf League finalized plans to play in the 1886 season.
 Teams were expected to be placed in Columbus, Georgia, Mobile, Alabama, Montgomery, Alabama, New Orleans, Louisiana, Pensacola, Florida and Selma, Alabama.

 Ultimately, the league began play as a four–team league, based in two cities.
 The Acid Iron Earths and the Mobile team were both based in Mobile, Alabama and were the first minor league teams hosted in the city.
 The New Orleans team and the Robert E. Lee's team were based in New Orleans, Louisiana.

 On June 16, 1886, the league officers were selected, with J.G.
 Brien, of the Robert E. Lees as the Gulf League president; Richard Sheridan of the Acid Iron Earths, vice president; Charles Shaffer of Mobile, treasurer; and F. McKeough, of New Orleans, secretary.

-On March 17, 1886, it was reported in the New Orleans Times-Picayune newspaper that "Mr. Irving Brower, with A. J. Reach & Co., has succeeded in getting the order for the uniforms for the ‘Acid Iron Earth’ base ball club.
+On March 17, 1886, it was reported in the New Orleans Times-Picayune newspaper that "Mr. Irving Brower, with A. J. Reach & Co., has succeeded in getting the order for the uniforms for the ‘Acid Iron Earth’ baseball club.
 The uniforms will be handsome suits of light brown flannel trimmed with red, and red stockings and red belts."